How to realize compact and non-compact localized states in disorder-free hypercube networks: Overview of the main results

 where $f_{i,j}=\sin\Big[2^j\pi i/(N-1)\Big]$, and ${\cal H}(x)$ denotes the Heaviside step function, i.e.,

 and $\alpha_j$, $\beta_j$ are, in general, certain real-valued coefficients dependent on the index $j$.
+Depending on the values of $\alpha_j,\beta_j$ the potential energy in \eqref{nu-intro} can exhibit either commensurate or incommensurate behavior. {Incommensurate potentials in a system Hamiltonian refer to spatially varying potentials whose periodicity is incommensurate (i.e., not a rational multiple) with the underlying lattice structure.
+In contrast, commensurate potentials have periodicities that align rationally with the lattice, typically preserving translational symmetry.}

-Depending on the values of $\alpha_j,\beta_j$ the potential energy in \eqref{nu-intro} can display either constant, commensurate or incommensurate behavior, leading to the emergence of both compact and non-compact localized states in the hypercube eigenspectrum.
-Crucially, by demonstrating this, we reveal that {\it localization on a hypercube does not require the presence of disorder}, contrary to previous suggestions.
+We explicitly show that while the commensurate case leads to the emergence of compact localized states, the incommensurate case can result in the appearance of non-compact localized states in the hypercube eigenspectrum. {By demonstrating this, we reveal that localization in a hypercube graph can occur even in the absence of disorder, which contrasts with previous common assumptions~\cite{Avena2020,Laumann2014,Baldwin2016,Roy2020mbl,Scoquart2024}.}

+{Another important outcome of our results is that hypercube Hamiltonians with specifically varied mode-coupling strength $g$ in \eqref{Hb}, can be mapped to the Fock space of interacting spin-1/2 systems exhibiting many-body localization.
+This suggests that linear hypercube networks could also serve as an experimental platform for simulating many-body localization phenomena occurring in the interacting spin systems.}